purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 w[5] = (a5, b5, c5, d5, e5, f5, g5, h5)
 ```

 That's just matrix transposition.
-We could perhaps emit six gather calls, but adapting a typical 8x8 transposition algorithm to our usecase is probably going to be more efficient:
+We could perhaps emit six gather calls, but adapting a typical 8x8 transposition algorithm to our use case is probably going to be more efficient:

 ```rust expansible
 fn sha256_load_six_words(vecs: [u8x32; 8], length_in_bits: u32) -> [u32x8; 16] {